-The CGPA is also calculated in the same manner taking into account all the courses undergone by a student over all the semesters of a programme, i.e.,

-CGPA = $$\sum (C_n \times S_n) / \sum C_n$$

-Where S_n is the SGPA of the n^{th} semester and C_n is the total number of credits in that semester.
+b) The CGPA is also calculated in the same manner taking into account all the courses undergone by a student over all the semesters of a programme, i.e., $CGPA = \sum (C_n \times S_n) / \sum C_n$ Where S_n is the SGPA of the n^{th} semester and C_n is the total number of credits in that semester.
 Finally the SGPA and CGPA shall be rounded off to 2 decimal places.

-23PGMD 8.2 Passing Standards:

-- A student shall be declared successful or 'pass' in a semester, only when he gets a SGPA of 5.00 earning credits as per the scheme of teaching and evaluation, with grade point of 4 or better in every registered course. - 2) A student shall be declared successful or 'passed' in the entire Post Graduate programme, only when he gets a minimum CGPA of 5.00 and has completed all the graduate requirement courses as mandated in the scheme of teaching and evaluation.

-23PGMD 8.3 1) Conversion of Grade and Percentage of Marks:

-Conversion formula for the conversion of CGPA into Percentage is:

-Percentage of marks scored, $P = [CGPA \text{ earned}] \times 10$

-2) Class Declaration:

-After the conversion of final CGPA into Percentage of Marks (PM), a graduating student is declared to have passed in

-- a) First Class with Distinction (FCD): PM ≥ 75% (In First Attempt)

-- b) First Class (FC): 60% ≤ PM < 75%

-- c) Second Class (SC): 50% ≤ PM < 60%

-23PGMD 8.4 Grade Cards, Certificates and Transcripts:

-- 1) Grade Cards: After the completion of each semester, a Grade Card shall be issued to all the registered students of that semester, indicating the Course Code, Title, Number of Credits, Letter Grade awarded and Credits earned, for all the Courses as specified in the scheme of teaching and evaluation.
-This may have Fail Re appear (F-RA) or Fail Re Registration (F-RR) grades awarded to the student. - 2) Grade Certificate: On successful completion of all courses/earning credits, specified in a semester, the grade certificate is issued indicating the course details along with SGPA of that semester and also CGPA earned till that semester.
+23BSOD8.2 Passing Standards: 1) A student shall be declared successful or 'pass' in a semester, only when he gets a SGPA of 4.00 earning credits as per the scheme of teaching and evaluation, with grade point of 4 or more in every registered course.
+2) A student shall be declared successful or 'passed' in the entire Under Graduate programme, only when he gets a minimum CGPA of 4.00 and has completed all the graduate requirement courses as mandated in the scheme of teaching and evaluation.
+23BSOD 8.3 1) Conversion of Grade and Percentage of Marks: Conversion formula for the conversion of CGPA into Percentage is: Percentage of marks scored, P = [CGPA earned] x 10 2) Class Declaration: After the conversion of final CGPA into Percentage of Marks (PM), a graduating student is declared to have passed in: a) First Class with Distinction (FCD): PM \ge 75% (In First Attempt) b) First Class (FC): $60\% \le PM < 75\%$ c) Second Class (SC): $50\% \le PM < 60\%$ d) Pass Class (P): $40\% \le PM < 50\%$ 23BSOD8.4 Grade Cards, Certificates and Transcripts: 1) Grade Cards: After the completion of each semester, a Grade Card shall be issued to all the registered students of that semester, indicating the Course Code, Title, Number of Credits, Letter Grade awarded and Credits earned, for all the Courses as specified in the scheme of teaching and evaluation.
+This may have Fail - Re appear (F-RA) or Fail - Re Registration (F-RR) grades awarded to the student.
+2) Grade Certificate: On successful completion of all courses/earning credits, specified in a semester, the grade certificate is issued indicating the course details along with SGPA of that semester and also CGPA earned till that semester.
+3) Transcripts: Transcript is the consolidated statement of the academic performance of a student for all the semesters since joining the programme and is generally given to a student on completion of the programme.